wp-plugins/white-label-cms/readme.txt

 5. New feature - Show Widgets and Menus for editors

 == Changelog ==
+= 1.3 =
+Changes for WordPress 3.2
+Restructure of menus
+Added classic header and footer for 3.2 to improve branding Header logo as site link
+Admin can view dashboards but hide them from editors Hide browser nag

+Bug fixes

 = 1.2 =
 Ability to show Menu & Widgets menu for Editors Removed WordPress link and ALT text from login page.